ra1028/Carbon/README.md

     var name: String

     func renderContent() -> HelloMessageContent {
-        return HelloMessageContent.loadFromNib()  // Extension for instantiate from Xib.
+        HelloMessageContent.loadFromNib()  // Extension for instantiate from Xib.
 Not in Carbon.
     }

     func render(in content: HelloMessageContent) {